Krzyztopor Castle in Poland

 Night visit is only available with the guide.
 There are two options: Standard (40 PLN) or Premium (60 PLN).
 It should be reserved in advance.
 It is not available everyday, so check the schedule on the castle website.

-Parking in Szczecin
+Parking in Zakopane

 Read also